How we engage the public

 We develop and support the best ways of bringing science and health research closer to the society in which it operates.

-To make this happen, we’re investing in people, places and projects around the world, through our funding schemes and other opportunities:
+To make this happen, we’re investing in and partnering with people, organisations and projects around the world:

-- we develop leaders in public engagement, from a wide range of perspective and backgrounds
+- we develop leaders in public engagement, from a wide range of perspectives and backgrounds

 Who we support

-The people, projects and places we support include everyone from small community groups and charities to Nobel Prize winners and national galleries.
+The people, projects and places we support range from social enterprises and community engagement networks to Nobel Prize winners and national galleries.

 We also run Wellcome Collection, the free visitor destination for the incurably curious.

-We want our work to reach as many people as possible, especially people we don’t talk to yet.
+We want our work to reach as many people as possible, especially people we haven’t yet talked to.
 We prioritise projects for audiences who have few opportunities to engage with research.
-If you represent a community or organisation that we’re not involved with, we’d love to hear from you.

 Public engagement for researchers